There are over 40 never-before-seen photos in "Under Their Thumb." But here are some images that, for one reason or another, didn't make the cut.

 XMAS, 1985In 1985, Ronnie created a special Christmas card for my readers.
 As I watched him work on it in his dining room, he asked me to co-author his upcoming book, "The Works."
 I had just turned 23 years old and it was a dream come true for me.
 But my balloon was burst the very next day when we received news that Ian Stewart -- known as the "Sixth Stone" -- had died of a heart attack.
 Weeks later, the Stones paid tribute to "Stu" by staging a private concert in London, which I attended.
 Only 200 invited guests were present, and some of them, like Eric Clapton, Jeff Beck, and Pete Townshend, got onstage to jam with the Stones.
 (Full details of the concert, plus photo, appear in Chapter 12.)

 Live At FiveWhen our book, "The Works," came out in 1987, Woody plugged it on the popular "Live at Five" news program in New York.
-As you can see in the above video clip, he told anchorwoman Sue Simmons that I helped him come to terms with his proverbial "second banana" role.
+As you can see in this video clip, he told anchorwoman Sue Simmons that I helped him come to terms with his proverbial "second banana" role.

 This Week In RockIn 1989, just prior to the Stones' "Steel Wheels" tour, MTV profiled Beggars Banquet on their "Week In Rock" program and got quotes from the Stones.
-As you can see in the above clip, Keith told Kurt Loder: "I know Bill German real well.
+As you can see in this clip, Keith told Kurt Loder: "I know Bill German real well.
 I mean, how do you think he gets his information?"

 Backstage PassHere's my backstage pass to the opening concert of the "Steel Wheels" tour in Philadelphia, August 31, 1989.
 The "KR" on the pass denoted that I was a guest of Keith's (and that if I ate too much backstage or broke a vase, he'd get the blame).
 I later got an "All Access" laminate, which was good for the whole tour, and which allowed me to view the tour from every angle, even onstage.